IELTS Cue Card Sample 23 - Describe a hotel you have stayed in

 [ Written by - Lucy Marris | Careers Adviser (UK), TEFL teacher (Vietnam) ]

 The hotel that I stayed in 2 years back while my visit to India is Westin.
 I had an official tour to Pune, India and my office arranged the stay in Westin.
-The reason I stayed in this particular hotel is mostly because my office arranged our stay there.
+The primary reason I stayed in this particular hotel is that my office arranged our stay there.
 But that was a really great experience.
 Since Westin is a renowned hotel chain and I have experienced their superb service in our country, I was excited to be in Westin in Pune as well.

 The hotel has been placed in a distinctive location in the beautiful Koregaon Park along the Mula Mutha River and is just five kilometres from the airport.
 Westin is also in the vicinity is Magarpatta and Hadapsar, an information technology hotspot.
-Industrial parks lie within a 25-kilometer radius of this hotel.
+Industrial parks lie within a 25-kilometre radius of this hotel.
 The staying rooms are subtly designed and give comfort to be there.
 The hotel includes club rooms, attractive and heavenly spa and workout gym, meeting room and exclusive restaurant.
-The rooms feature soft and comfortable bed and an eye-catching view overlooking green surroundings Mula Mutha River.
+The rooms feature a soft and comfortable bed and an eye-catching view overlooking green surroundings Mula Mutha River.